stevejarvis/stevejarvis.github.io/_posts/2022-1-5-lassie-codes-chapter-1.md

 ## GUI and UX
 I continue to slog my way through CSS 101 and can make it _kinda_ look like I want it to, but it's never what really something I enjoy.
-I realize to get users the UX has to at least make sense, and current state needs work, but in my mind this is about 1/100th as interesting as the NFC-related challenges.
-So... paging interested front-end devs. :pager:
+I realize for it to be useable the UX has to at least make sense, and current state isn't attractive, but in my mind this is about 1/100th as interesting as the NFC-related challenges.
+So I'll get there, but also... paging interested front-end devs. :pager: